openziti/ngx_http_ziti_module/README.md

 **phase:** *content*

-This directive specifies the Ziti service name to which HTTP requests should be routed in the current location.
-The `<service>` argument can be any Ziti service name defined within the Ziti network for which the [ziti_identity](#ziti_identity) has access to.
+This directive specifies the name of the Ziti Service to which HTTP requests should be routed when being handled by the given location scope.
+The `<servicename>` argument can be the name of any Ziti service defined within the Ziti network for which the [ziti_identity](#ziti_identity) has access.

 ```nginx
 ziti_pass my-dark-web-server;
 ```